OpenRoberta/openroberta-lab/Docker/_README.md

 Everything is done with the help of the shell script `$SCRIPT_DIR/run.sh`.
 I tried to make these scripts as robust as possible.
 Please send any problems, improvements, ideas to reinhard.budde at iais.fraunhofer.de

-The main commands of the script can be seen if you run `$SCRIPT_DIR/run.sh` without parameter.
+The main commands of the script can be seen if you run `$SCRIPT_DIR/run.sh` without parameters.
 The following sequence of commands is advised:
 * clone the openroberta-lab repository into directory `git`.
-* generate the bridge network for this instance of the framework (the name is defined in `config.sh`).
+* generate the bridge network for this instance of the framework (the name is defined in the global `decl.sh`).
-* create the databases needed in directory `db` and put their names into `config.sh`.
+* create the databases needed in directory `db` and put their names into the global `decl.sh`.
 * start the database server.
 Have a look at the log (`docker ps; docker logs <name-of-container>`) to check for errors.
-* setup your servers in `server/<server-name>/decl.sh` and put their names into `config.sh`.
+* setup your servers in the local `server/<server-name>/decl.sh` and put their names into the global `decl.sh`.
   Note, that `test, dev, dev1...dev9` are the only names accepted as server names.
 * generate and start your servers `$SCRIPT_DIR/run.sh deploy <server-name>`.
 Have a look at the log (`docker ps; docker logs <name-of-container>`) to check for errors.
 * enable autodeploy (see below).